 - Special or campaign gifts with no donor-imposed designations will be credited towards campaign goals and will be recorded accordingly.

 - Undesignated bequests will be assigned based on the amount of the bequest.
 Bequests of less than $10,000 will be credited to the Annual Fund.
 Bequest of $10,000 or more will be reviewed by the Vice President for Development and Communications and credited to a designated account pending the results of the review.

 Farmingdale State College - Scholarship and Financial Aid Endowments

 Scholarship endowments make it possible for Farmingdale State College to attract and retain the best undergraduate and graduate students, regardless of their financial circumstances.
-For more information about establishing an endowment at Farmingdale State, please contact Nancy Connors, Vice President for Development and Alumni Engagement at 631-420-2142.
+For more information about establishing an endowment at Farmingdale State, please contact Nancy Connors, Vice President for Development and Communications at 631-420-2142.

 Endowments support programs and special initiatives at Farmingdale State College which give the College a competitive edge.
 Endowments provide important funding for research, equipment, cultural enrichment for students and a variety of other programs that enrich the student experience at Farmingdale State College.

 Centers and institutes may be named in recognition of an endowed gift or a gift of substantial size.
 The minimum amount for a particular center or institute is determined on a case by case basis and is dependent on the size and scope of the program’s number of faculty, students and budget.